Homological stability of topological moduli spaces

 \subsection{Moduli spaces of manifolds}

-The moduli space $\cM$ of compact $d$-dimensional smooth manifolds with a fixed boundary $P$ forms an $\tE_1$-module over the $\tE_d$-algebra $\A$ given by the moduli space of compact $d$-manifolds with a sphere as boundary (see \cref{lemma:modulestructuremanifolds}).
-The homotopy types of $\cM$ and $\A$ are given by where $[W]$ runs over diffeomorphism classes relative to $P$ of compact $d$-manifolds with $P$-boundary and $[N]$ over the ones of compact $d$-manifolds with a sphere as boundary.
-Acting with a manifold $X\in\A$ on $\cM$ corresponds to taking the connected sum with the manifold $\bar{X}$ that is obtained from $X$ by gluing in a disc to close the sphere boundary, so the resulting stabilization map restricts on path components to which models the map on classifying spaces induced by extending diffeomorphisms by the identity.
+The moduli space $\cM$ of compact $d$-dimensional smooth manifolds with a fixed boundary $P$ forms an $\tE_1$-module over the $\tE_d$-algebra $\cA$ given by the moduli space of compact $d$-manifolds with a sphere as boundary (see \cref{lemma:modulestructuremanifolds}).
+The homotopy types of $\cM$ and $\cA$ are where $[W]$ runs over diffeomorphism classes relative to $P$ of compact $d$-manifolds with $P$-boundary and $[N]$ over the ones of compact $d$-manifolds with a sphere as boundary.
+Acting with a manifold $X\in\cA$ on $\cM$ corresponds to taking the boundary connected sum $(-\natural X)$ with $X$, so the resulting stabilisation map thus restricts on path components to a map of the form which models the map on classifying spaces induced by extending diffeomorphisms by the identity.